Ali Meshkini: Quotes and political views

 Meshkini was known for his unyielding support of the likes of Ahmadinejad and the hardline politicians of Iran.
 He regarded the Iranian reformist movement "as a complete waste of time" and on several occasions called for the resignation of the likes of Mohammad Khatami.

 After the election of Ahmadinejad, Meshkini spoke at a Friday prayer in Ardebil saying: "As the Supreme Leader of The Assembly of Experts of the Islamic Republic of Iran, it gives me great pleasure to announce that Dr. Mahmoud Ahmadinejad is our new President.
 From this moment onwards, we will follow his words (religiously).
-Our people in Azerbaijan will follow him alongside the Persians in the same spirit of brotherhood that we have kept for decades ... as Shi'ias".
+Our people in Azerbaijan will follow him alongside the Persians in the same spirit of brotherhood that we have kept for decades ... as Shia's".

 After the Israel-Lebanon conflict, Meshkini has been quoted to say that "victory of the Lebanese Hizbollah over the Zionist regime was a divine phenomenon."

 Referring to US occupation of Iraq, Meshkini said: "A bully has embarked on a military expedition and has attacked another bully in the midst of Islamic countries ...
 Look at what they have done and what they are doing under the pretext of freedom ...
 The mask of deception has been lifted from the face of Bush and Blair.
 It has become clear that they are both blood-sucking Hitlers."